AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 Or it can be more complicated:

 ```
-//create the third column
+// create the third column
 dataGrid.column(2).format(customColumnformat);

-//define a custom content with actual start values
+// define a custom content with actual start values
 function customColumnformat(item){
     var start = item.get("actualStart");
     var end = item.get("actualEnd");